dancortes-git/sbe-read-from-file/README.md

-# Spring Batch Examples - File From File
+# Spring Batch Examples - Read From File

 Project with examples using Spring Batch.

-In this project there are configurations regarding ETL: File to DB, ugin FlatFileItemReader and JdbcBatchItemWriter.
+In this project there are configurations regarding read data from file and write to console log.

 ## Requirements
 You must set a database used for tests in our example we are using Postgresql.